civictechdc/rent-stabilization/analysis.md

 Our analysis here is senstive to our assumption about the number of units within small residential housing structures, for which we mostly made a guess on the number of units informed by the structure's property use code, as well as on the quality of the CAMA ownership field.
 It is not clear how accurate the results in this section are.

-The chart below shows the units exempt from rent control because they are owned by a "natural person" who owns in aggregate four or fewer rental units in the District.
+The chart below shows the count of units by how many rental units the owner owns in aggregate.
+The units from 1 through 4 are potentially exempt from rent stabilization.
 The chart excludes units exempt for other reasons, e.g. units in a building built in or after 1978.

 ![Units by Owner's Aggregate Number of Owned Units](plots/by_aggregate_units_owned.png)

-The largest group of exemptions is for four-unit-owning owners.
-Changing the threshold in the law from 4 units to 3 would cause rent stabilization to apply to 10,148 new units, or 6% of rental units, according to our assumptions.
+Few units are owned by an owner who owns 4 rental units in aggregate, according to our assumptions.
+Changing the threshold in the law from 4 units to 3 would cause rent stabilization to apply to approximately 1,710 new units, or 1% of all rental units.

-The bar for 1 aggregate owned rental unit is zero following our assumption that such units are owner-occupied and are therefore not rental.

 ### Both Policy Changes

-A change in the law shifting the building permit year forward twenty years _and_ reducing the aggregate units cut-off from 4 to 3 would cause rent stabilization to apply to 16,189 more units, or 13% of all rental units, compared to current law.
+A change in the law shifting the building permit year forward twenty years _and_ reducing the aggregate units cut-off from 4 to 3 would cause rent stabilization to apply to 7,468 more units, or 4% of all rental units, compared to current law.
+(Almost no units are exempt for multiple reasons.)

 ### Analysis by Ward